kaizen-ai/kaizenflow/documentation/notes/code_style.md

 ## Try to make functions work on multiple types

-- It's great when a function can work on both `pd.Series` and `pd.DataFrame` since in this case one doesn't have to remember, but it can just use it
+- We welcome functions that can work on multiple related types since in this case one doesn't have to remember multiple functions:
+    - E.g., a function `demean(obj)` that can work `pd.Series` and `pd.DataFrame`
+    - Instead of `
+- In these case

 ## Robust code
         if server_name == "ip-172-31-16-23":